haiiliin/pyabaqus/docs/source/user/header.rst

 Header of the Python script
 ===========================

 Before you can access the Abaqus model and output database, you need to import some modules.
-In most cases, `abaqus`, `abaqusConstants`, and `driverUtils` is required:
+In most cases, `abaqus`, `abaqusConstants`, and `driverUtils` are required:

 .. code-block:: python